Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

    * **Bootstrap**

 * Websites and Softwares
-   * **Balsamiq**: used to create the website's wireframes (located in the 'documentation' folder)
+   * **Balsamiq**: used to create the website's wireframes (see the 'documentation/wireframes' folder)
    * **Font Awesome**: FA's icons were used to create the social media links found in the website's footer.
    * **Git**: Git was used for version control through the Gitpod terminal, to add, commit and push the project's updates to GitHub.
-   * **GitHub**: GitHub, together with GitHub Pages, has been used to store the project's repository and deploy the website.
+   * **GitHub**: GitHub was used to store the project's repository.
+   * **Heroku**: Heroku was used to host the deployed project.
-   * **Google Fonts**: Google Fonts has been used to import the two fonts in use on the website, namely the "Great Vibes" and "Montserrat" ones.
+   * **Google Fonts**: Google Fonts was used to import the two fonts in use on the website, namely the "Permanent Marker" and "Exo 2" ones.
-   * **ColorSpace and ColorHunt**: The color palette used in the project has been created on these websites.
+   * **ColorSpace and ColorHunt**: The color palette used in the project was created on these websites.
    * **Asana**: Used for creating and storing user stories, and to keep track of the development process.
-   * **Pexels**: For the post images.
+   * **Pexels**: For post images.
    * **Icons8**: For the homepage drawing.

-## **8. Credits**
+## **9. Credits**

-### 8.1 *Credits*
+### 9.1 *Credits*
 All code was written by me personally.
-However, during the development process I relied considerably on the Code Institute *I Think Therefore I Blog* and Corey Schafer's Django tutorials.
+However, during the development process I relied considerably on the Code Institute *I Think Therefore I Blog* walkthrough project and Corey Schafer's Django tutorials.
-### 8.2 *Content*
+### 9.2 *Content*
 The entirety of the content found on the website has been created by me personally.
 I drew from my personal experiences as a new scuba diver to create the text found in the two posts by the website creators, while creating other content for the remaining posts.
-### 8.3 *Media*
+### 9.3 *Media*
-All the images displayed on the website have been downloaded from Unsplash.com and Pexels.com.
+All the images displayed on the website were downloaded from Unsplash.com and Pexels.com.
 Here follows the list of the photographers whose work has made this project possible:
    * *Welcome to our blog!* photo by Pixabay
    * *Exploring Uncharted Waters* photo by Pia
    * *Recoinnassance Dives* photo by Aviv Perets